My honey oat sourdough bread has a lot going for it.

 The Next Morning

 - Uncover the dough and wet your hands.
 Do a stretch and fold in the bowl to deflate the dough and start the shaping process.
-Let the dough rest 5 minutes.
+Let the dough rest for 5 minutes.

 - Spread a handful of oats out on your work surface.
 Small rolled grains work well – rolled einkorn is pictured.
 Turn the dough out onto the oats.
 Make sure the dough lands seam side up on the oats.
 Quickly shape the dough into a round so that the oats are covering the dough.
 Place the dough seam side down and shape it further using your hands and the tension of the surface.
 Leave the dough seam side down on the work surface for a few minutes.

 - Prepare your banneton with a light dusting of flour.
-I use sprouted flour, oat flour, or rice four as it's less sticky than wheat flour.
+I use sprouted flour, oat flour, or rice flour as it's less sticky than wheat flour.
 Place the dough ball seam side up in the banneton and cover it lightly.
 Let the dough double at room temperature.

 - Cut a square of parchment paper and turn the dough out onto it so the seam side is now down.